shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Bonus Power – the part of the creature’s power that gets added via card effects, and does not come from the creature’s base power or terrain mods.
 -   Briefly – until the moment ends
 -   Cancel – cause an ability in the moment to not resolve when it becomes the current processed ability.
--   Chosen – a friendly creature that was previously selected.
+-   Chosen creature – a friendly creature that was previously selected.
     EX: “Give a friendly creature +1.
 Let the chosen creature fight a hostile creature.”
 -   Claim – take control of a landmark.
 Claiming landmarks gets you closer to winning the game.
 -   Creature – a card that has a power level and can contribute to the total power at a landmark.
 All cards are creatures.